bgus/tutorial_lindhard/README.md

 Go ahead and enter the **H_chain** folder.
 Download  the fdf, KP and EIG files and run locally **lindhard < h_chain.fdf**.
 Feel free to modify the keywords at your own will and follow how the position of the maximum converges with the k-point and q-point grids.
 Change the temperature and follow the maximum evolution .
 A simple linux command to do is to run, for example: **sort -rk3 h_chain.lindhard | head**

 ### 2.Blue Bronze (K0.3MoO3)

+The point of this tutorial is to understand how to use the code when multiple bands are crossing the Fermi level, now in a real material.

+Please feel free to download the fdf, KP and EIG files and run locally **linhard < bluebronze.fdf**.
+Feel free to modify the keywords at your own will and follow how the position of the maximum converges with the k-point and q-point grids.

+In order to obtain the full q-point map, you can now run locally by modifying the (a*,b*) in-plane grid, for example change:

+**Lindhard.ngridx		64**

+**Lindhard.ngridy    	64**

+**Lindhard.ngridz		 2**

+on the two bands crossing the Fermi level (160 and 161).

+You can see the results using gnuplot or python or other prefered.

+In gnuplot, you can simply run:

+$$
+set palette defined (0 "black", 0.5"blue",0.75"white", 1.00"red")

+set view map

+sp 'bluebronze.lindhard' u 1:2:3 w p ps 3 lc palette  t ''
+$$